 At the start of each month, we send at least 10 writing prompts

-These prompts help you come up with ideas for articles, stories, press releases, blog posts, Facebook updates, letters, and other content.
+about articles, stories, press releases, blog posts, Facebook updates, letters, and other content for the following month.

 We send them a month ahead so you’ll have time to think about the ideas and incorporate them into your editorial calendar.

 The emails are usually broken down into these headers:

 - On the Calendar – important dates, holidays, cause awareness days, etc